 - Be sure to wait for the cake to cool completely before cutting

-- This cake tasted best eaten on the day it was made, and leftovers taste best reheated in a dry frying pan or the microwave
+- This cake tasted best eaten on the day it was made, but keeps covered in the fridge for up to a few days.
+Leftovers taste best reheated in a dry frying pan or the microwave

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.